MiaoDX/hand_in_homework/English/slides.md

 . . .

-Just one tiny issue, he/she is a robot under perfect human skin with emotion just like human.
+Just one tiny issue, he/she is a robot under a perfect human skin with emotion just like a human.

 . . .